Underactuated Robotics

 Imitation learning, also known as "learning from demonstrations" (LfD), is the problem of learning a policy from a collection of demonstrations.
 For state-based feedback, these demonstrations take the form of a set of state-action sequences, $\left[ \bx[\cdot], \bu[\cdot]\right]$.
 For the richer class of output feedback, this takes the form of observation-action sequences, $\left[ \by[\cdot], \bu[\cdot]\right]$.
 Note that we do not require any explicit definition of a cost or reward function; in most cases we assume that the demonstrations are obtained from an optimal or near-optimal policy.

-Broadly speaking, most approaches to imitation learning can be categorized as either behavioral cloning (BC) or inverse reinforcement learning (IRL).
+Broadly speaking, most approaches to imitation learning can be categorized as either behavior cloning (BC) or inverse reinforcement learning (IRL).
 Behavior cloning attempts to learn a policy directly from the data using supervised learning.
 Inverse RL (aka inverse optimal control) attempts to learn a cost function from the data, and then uses potentially more traditional optimal control approaches to synthesize a policy for this cost function, in the hopes of generalizing significantly beyond the demonstration data.
 See Argall09+Bagnell15+Osa18 for some fairly recent surveys, though admittedly they appeared a bit before the latest boom.

 I think it's fair to say that today, in 2024, behavior cloning is once again taking the robotics world by storm (especially in manipulation research), and it now seems like the shortest path to building "robot foundation models".
 We'll devote most of this chapter to it.